 To be eligible for selection, each applicant must:

-- Be enrolled in or about to be enrolled in a UC undergraduate degree program in the sciences, technology, engineering or mathematics
+- Be enrolled in a UC Merced undergraduate degree program until Fall 2023 in the sciences, technology, engineering or mathematics (STEM)

 - Be on track to receive a bachelor’s degree